-Lisa Morey Schroder has a Bachelor of Science in Construction Engineering and Management as well as a diploma in Architectural Design.
-She worked alongside Vince Ogletree for five years before founding Adobe Building Systems, LLC.
+Lisa Morey Schroder is a Professional Engineer with a Bachelor of Science in Construction Engineering and Management as well as a diploma in Architectural Design.
 She has been involved in the design and planning stages of dozens of adobe homes and has years of hands-on experience in all aspects of adobe construction. (more)

 Judith D. Schwartz is a longtime freelance writer whose work has appeared in venues from Glamour and Redbook to The Christian Science Monitor and The New York Times.
 She is the author of several books, including Cows Save the Planet: And Other Improbable Ways of Restoring Soil to Heal the Earth, Tell Me No Lies: How to Face the Truth and Build a Loving Marriage (coauthored) and The Therapist's New Clothes. (more)